hauchel/duco/doc/Duco.md

 |ESP-DF0369 |192.168.178.42|20|21|22

 In a **racket** rigs are one or more  rows  where RAW(!), GND, SCL and SDA are connected.
 Never needed any pullups because the MiniPro inputs use internal pullups.
 A row is 3d-printed (FreeCad RackGeh3 or RackGeh5), the vertical connectors are FreeCad Rack* in different length, screws are  SPAX yellow 2x10, ideally 4 per row.
+The power and I2C busses are 2 row matrix board, with 2-pin female headers from left solder side:
+These then fit the rows

+                12345678901234567890
+       Power        5       3
+       I2C           6       4

 ESP is in 3D-printed Housing (FreeCad esp12L), additionaly a matrix board 11 rows at (3*3+1) is used to accomodate the additional 2 pullups and the **levelshifter** for the I2C.
 One  serves two ESPs.
 Btw: (of course) a level shifter for SDA and SCL  is needed as the MiniPros run with 5 V  and the ESP only 3.3V.

                 3.3 V side